Bring big questions into your classroom!

 Cruise through our list of free, downloadable lesson plans that spans all kinds of topics, and interests.
 All of them make learning to think critically and philosophically fun!

-New lessons added all the time, so keep checking back.
+New stuff added all the time, so keep checking back!

 Happy thinking!